 The application deadline to apply is May 19, 2021.
 Applications are reviewed as soon as possible.
 Funds are distributed within three weeks of application approval.

 How will I be notified of the application decision?

 If selected or denied for an emergency grant, students will receive a notification in their UHV email account.

 What if I owe UHV for tuition or other expenses?

 Funding can be used to satisfy a student’s outstanding account balance or directly disbursed using the student’s refund preference established with BankMobile.
 The emergency grant will be disbursed according to the student’s chosen response on the CRRSAA application.

 No. Grants received from HEERF II funds are not treated as taxable income or untaxed income.
 However, UHV is awaiting further clarification from the IRS as to whether these funds will be reported on 2021 1098-T forms.
 This section will be updated once more information has been received.

 Who can I call for more information?

 If you have questions or need more information, contact UHV Financial Aid at 361-570-4125 or email@example.com.

-Please complete this form if you think the changes in campus operations and/or changes in your course delivery affected your ability to be successful during the spring 2020 semester.
+Please complete these forms if you think the changes in campus operations and/or changes in your course delivery affected your ability to be successful during the semester.